SarpalGarv/Spotify_Project/README.md

 # spotify_project
- This project is a spotify clone build using HTML,CSS and Javascript
+ This project is a spotify clone which is a responsive website build using HTML,CSS and Javascript.